 “We are no longer asking the singular question of how we’re managing risk and providing security to our organization.
-We’re now being asked how we’re helping the enterprise realize more value while assessing and managing risk, security and even safety.
+We’re now being asked how we’re helping the enterprise realize more value while assessing and managing risk, security, and even safety.
 The best way to bring value to your organizations today is to leverage automation.”

 Of course, as befits the nature of the conference, Thielemann’s observations focused on security and risk management.
 However, her points apply equally to SIEM, a major branch of modern enterprise cybersecurity.

 Indeed, SIEM provides many critical capabilities which enterprises outright require to best protect their sensitive digital assets.
-SIEM solutions can aggregate data generated from through your enterprise’s network, including from applications and user behaviors.
+SIEM solutions can aggregate data generated throughout your enterprise’s network, including from applications and user behaviors.
 Additionally, SIEM can normalize the data and correlate security event data to discover hidden data breaches and alert your security team.

-In a cybersecurity climate which prioritizes detection over prevention, you can’t afford to ignore these capabilities.
+In a cybersecurity climate that prioritizes detection over prevention, you can’t afford to ignore these capabilities.
 Unfortunately, SIEM can present challenges to enterprise IT security teams unprepared for its demands.
 For example, SIEM requires considerable monitoring for proper rule correlation and alert investigations.

 Obviously, these kinds of requirements can become overwhelming and thus generate cybersecurity burnout.
 This is where machine learning steps in.
 But we get ahead of ourselves.